danmayer/coverband/README.md

 ## Rails

-The Railtie integration means you shouldn't need to do anything else other than ensure coverband is required after rails within your Gemfile.
-The only exception to this is gem tracking of `Bundle.require` which depends on requiring coverband within the application.rb.
-See [Collecting Gem / Library Usage](https://github.com/danmayer/coverband#collecting-gem--library-usage).
+The Railtie integration means you shouldn't need to do anything else other than ensure Coverband is required after Rails within your Gemfile.

 ## Sinatra